 Homes which suffer from severe condensation usually have poor insulation.
 It is important to make sure all of the rooms in the home are warm during the winter months, therefore increasing the temperature of cold surfaces.

-Getting Rid of Mould in the Bathroom
+How to get rid of Mould in the Bathroom

 Luckily, mould infestations are relatively easy to manage and treat providing you are proactive in your approach.
 Follow these steps: